 Most awards are specific, even technically oriented, and are clearly within the boundaries of one industry.
-The Carolinas Chapter of the Counselors of Real Estate CREative Thinkers Awards, as the name suggests, is about the way a leader thinks, so it is much broader in scope than most awards.
+The Carolinas Chapter of the Counselors of Real Estate's CREative Thinkers Awards, as the name suggests, is about the way a leader thinks, so it is much broader in scope than most awards.
 We believe that is fitting, because what a society builds affects the way we live, work and play.

-Inspiration In early 2008, Loren Kennedy, CRE came to a meeting of the Carolinas Chapter of the CRE in Charlotte.
-Frank Warren, CRE, the chapter Chair, and Buck Moody, CRE, had set an agenda to focus on developing a new chapter activity.
-Loren's proposal for an annual CTA or CREative Thinkers Awards event was unanimously chosen by the attendees.Criteria for selecting Honorees who must demonstrate one or more of the following:
+Inspiration of the Creative Thinkers Awards came in early 2008, Loren Kennedy, CRE came to a meeting of the Carolinas Chapter of the CRE™ in Charlotte.
+Frank Warren, CRE™, the chapter Chair, and Buck Moody, CRE™, had set an agenda to focus on developing a new chapter activity.
+Loren's proposal for an annual CTA or CREative Thinkers Awards event was unanimously chosen by the attendees.

 Winners are individuals, not projects alone, who are recognized at an annual luncheon, with attendance growing from one hundred in 2008 to almost two hundred in 2014.